2016bgeyer/Reinforcement-Learning/README.md

 "negative heap sizes".
 Of course, you can never play a negative heap size;
 such q-values will stay 0.

-Our Q table will be a STATE x ACTION array.
-I have given you some functions which should make it easy to use this array:  NUM-STATES, NUM-ACTIONS, MAKE-Q-TABLE, MAX-Q, and MAX-ACTION.
+The Q table will be a STATE x ACTION array.
+Some functions which should make it easy to use this array:  NUM-STATES, NUM-ACTIONS, MAKE-Q-TABLE, MAX-Q, and MAX-ACTION.

 The Q learner will learn by playing itself: the learner records the current state, makes a move, lets the opponent make a move, then notes the new